-Make your followers laugh with these trending memes — updated monthly.
+Make your followers laugh with trending memes that are updated monthly.

 To find trending memes, social marketers should: